nervina-labs/cota-aggregator/README.md

 ### Response

 ```
-block_number - The latest block number of cota-nft-entries-syncer
+block_number - The latest block number of cota-syncer
 page_size - page_size - The page size of the CoTA NFT transaction list
 total - The total amount of the CoTA NFT transaction list
 transactions - The transaction list of the sepcific CoTA NFT